wp-blocks/cf7-antispam/readme.txt

 == TODOs ==
 * Geoip ban
-* CSV Export/import settings, banned ip
+* Banned ip and dictionary CSV Export/import settings
 * Remove mail duplicates if users sent multiple
 * Optimise the the mail analysis function using filters (actually is a long script that execute sequentially checks)
 * Cover with the antispam also the wordpress comment form and the login panel